 How to Cut Spare Ribs & Braise Them

 A summary of the instructions is in the recipe card that follows this post.
 Go over these images first for a better understanding of the process.

 We favor an oven temperature of 275 F, but 300 F works too.
 The key is to be patient and allow adequate time for the magic of slow cooking amidst flavorful liquid to happen.
 You cannot rush spare ribs, but they will reward you in the end.

-- Sear & make braising liquid.
-Heat a large pan (if braising in roasting pan) or the actual braiser over medium high.
+Sear & make braising liquid.
+Heat a large pan (if braising in roasting pan) or the actual braiser/large Dutch oven over medium high heat.
 Add the oil and working in batches sear the spare ribs on all sides (see #7 below). set aside, lower the heat and soften the veggies.
 Add the flour and tomato paste, stir and cook for another minute.
-Deglaze the bottom of the pot with the beer, add the beef stock, brown sugar, bay leaves and thyme.
-Stir.
+Deglaze the bottom of the pot with the beer, pour in the beef stock, add brown sugar, bay leaves and thyme.
+Stir and bring to boil.